Updated: Sep 10

 And with men being 3x more likely to become alcohol, porn, and drug dependent – masking their problems rather than facing and solving them, you’d think men would reach out for help with their marriage.
 But the truth is, men are less likely to reach out for support than women.

-But no man wants a bad marriage; but very few men know what they can do to fix it.
+Every man wants a happy marriage; but very few men know what they can do to fix a bad one.
 So, where do you start?
 What do you do?

-Most “experts” would say, grab your wife and get marriage counseling quickly.
-But according to statistics, most people who go to marriage counseling end up getting divorced anyway.
+Most “experts” would say, grab your wife and get couples counseling quickly.
+But according to statistics from Psychology Today, most people who go to marriage counseling end up getting divorced anyway.
 So, instead of living “happily ever after,” it’s more likely to end up, “too little too late.”

 In hindsight, many men are now realizing that of all the ways to “fix” their marriage, marriage counseling is probably the least effective and most expensive.
-So, what’s the alternative?
+But most men think counseling is the only option available; but there is also the option of marriage coaching.

-The alternative is “Marriage Coaching.”
 Most men don’t know about it, and very few counselors talk about it publicly, even though they secretly recommend it to clients who can’t afford their fees.
-And if you’re serious about saving your marriage, you might want to prayerfully consider coaching as a first option before you consider counseling as your last.
+And if you’re serious about saving your marriage, you might want to prayerfully consider marriage coaching as a first option before you consider counseling as your last.

 Here are seven (7) compelling reasons why every husband needs a marriage coach, not a counselor.